 For example, if you would use email@example.com as a reply-to mail address, the recipients’ inbox might identify you as SPAM and move you to the SPAM section right away.

 What are the problems with free email?
-The main restriction of an email address from a free service provider is that you don’t own the domain; therefore, this limits the control over that domain’s delivery policies.
+The main restriction of an email address from a free service provider is that you don’t own the domain, therefore this limits the control over that domain’s delivery policies

 How DMARC Applies to a Sender Identity

 When sending email via a service provider such as SENDER, you will be asked to authenticate a domain.
 All major mail providers such as Google, Microsoft, and others implement DMARC to protect their customers and prevent abuse.
-Let’s use Google’s Gmail email address firstname.lastname@example.org as an example.
+Let’s use Google’s Gmail and the email address firstname.lastname@example.org as an example.

 When you send a message from email@example.com to firstname.lastname@example.org using SENDER, a yahoo server will receive the message.
 Yahoo will then look up Google’s SPF and DKIM records because Google is the domain in the return-path message header.

 The Yahoo receiving server will determine that the message was sent using a SENDER IP address and was not signed by Google’s private key.
 Both SPF and DKIM will fail, causing Yahoo email to employ the DMARC failure policy specified by Google.

 Basically, Yahoo, or any other receiving email server, has no way of knowing whether you are using SENDER to send an email for legitimate purposes or spoofing Gmail’s domain.